-2-1-3-2.
-1000SX/LX SFP Module Cabling
+2-1-2-2.
+Cabling Requirements for 1000SX/LX SFP Module

 It is more complex and comprehensive contrast to TP cabling in the fiber media.
 Basically, there are two categories of fiber, multi mode (MM) and single mode (SM).
 The later is categorized into several classes by the distance it supports.
 They are SX, LX, LHX, XD, and ZX.
 From the viewpoint of connector type, there mainly are LC and BIDI LC.